Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Control Study on Post-training Decisions

-Our results show that ``over-optimizing’’ benchmarks through aggressive data filtering could introduce unwanted biases in off-trajectory behaviors that are not captured by standard solo-reasoning evaluations.
-In addition, our tests can complement existing criteria for selecting checkpoints with higher robustness to out-of-distribution scenarios.
+Our results emphasize that ``over-optimizing’’ benchmarks through data filtering could introduce unwanted biases in off-trajectory, or any off-distribution, reasoning while not being captured by standard solo-reasoning evaluations.
+Our tests can complement existing criteria for selecting checkpoints with higher robustness to out-of-distribution scenarios.